Steve Witherden

-Steve Witherden is a British Labour Party politician who has served as Member of Parliament for Montgomeryshire and Glyndŵr since 2024.
+Steve Witherden is a Welsh Labour Party politician who has served as Member of Parliament for Montgomeryshire and Glyndŵr since 2024.

 Ideologically on the left, he is a member of the Socialist Campaign Group.
+Witherden has focused his parliamentary career on such issues as the cost-of-living crisis, climate change, local constituency matters such as cross-border health and education, and the ongoing Gaza war.
+Witherden as a backbencher was at times an outspoken critic of Keir Starmer.
+Witherden backed Andy Burnham and now serves as a Parliamentary private secretary to the Secretary of State for Energy Security and Net Zero.

 Early life and career

+His father was a founding member of the Centre for Alternative Technology in Machynlleth, Powys.
+Witherden describes on his Facebook page how in the 1970s his dad brought the family with him to Machynlleth and "a few years later I came along".

-Witherden was born in Wrexham, Wales.
+He was born in Wrexham, Wales.
 He earned a degree in English Literature from the University of Wales, Lampeter, and a Postgraduate Certificate in Education from the University of Wales, Aberystwyth.

 Witherden worked as a teacher in his constituency for 18 years.
 He also served as a trade union representative from 2009 and as a county officer from 2015.

 Witherden is dyslexic and dyscalculic, and was illiterate until the age of 11.
 These experiences led him to become a teacher.